Proton Radiation for Uterine Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Whole Pelvis Pencil Beam Scanning Proton Radiation (PBS PRT) for uterine cancer?
+What prior data suggests that Whole Pelvis Pencil Beam Scanning Proton Radiation is safe for treating gynecologic cancers?

-How is Whole Pelvis Pencil Beam Scanning Proton Radiation (PBS PRT) different from other treatments for uterine cancer?
+What evidence suggests that Whole Pelvis Pencil Beam Scanning Proton Radiation is effective for uterine cancer?

 Neil K Taunk, MD, MSCTS